Pressure Decay Method

 The Multi-Q pressure decay test is easy to perform.
 The sample is placed inside a chamber that is designed based on container type and size to create the required fit.
 The chamber is pressurised, stabilised and the change in pressure is monitored over time.
 Any change in pressure indicates air is leaking into the sample being tested, resulting in a fail.

-Depending on container type and size, the method can give a pass/fail result as quickly as 10 seconds, down to 5μm*.
+Depending on container type and size, the method can give a pass/fail result as quickly as 10 seconds, as low as 5μm*.
 The non-destructive technique provides deterministic, reliable, and repeatable results in line with USP 1207 guidelines.

 * Dependent on container type and content